Critical and near-critical relaxation of holographic superfluids

 \section{Boundary model}

-From a boundary point of view, it is of course known that the phenomenology of superconductors is well-described by the (complex) Ginzburg–Landau equation, while for superfluids with their global symmetry breaking the Gross–Pitaevskii equation takes a similar role \cite{RevModPhys.74.99,tsuneto_1998}.
+From a boundary point of view, the phenomenology of superconductors is described by the (complex) Ginzburg–Landau equation, while for superfluids with their global symmetry breaking the Gross–Pitaevskii equation takes a similar role \cite{RevModPhys.74.99,tsuneto_1998}.
 Consequently, there has been some recent activity in \cite{PhysRevLett.127.101601,Yan:2022jfc} trying to fit parameters of Gross–Pitaevskii equations in order to model aspects of the non-equilibrium behavior of holographic superfluids.

-Unlike the quenches that we study in this manuscript, \cite{PhysRevLett.127.101601,Yan:2022jfc} investigated inhomogeneous setups where space-derivatives are non-zero which increases the complexity of the problem significantly.
-In addition, in our paper we explicitly aim to study behavior near or even exactly at the critical point which means that our results should be ideally suited for such a phenomenological description, since e.g.~the Ginzburg-Landau equation is usually seen as a series expansion around vanishing order-parameter, where higher order terms in the free energy are dropped.
+Unlike the quenches that we study here, \cite{PhysRevLett.127.101601,Yan:2022jfc} investigated inhomogeneous setups where space-derivatives are non-zero which increases the complexity of the problem significantly.
+In addition, we explicitly study behavior near or even exactly at the critical point which means that our results should be ideally suited for such a phenomenological description, since e.g.~the Ginzburg-Landau equation is usually seen as a series expansion around vanishing order-parameter, where higher order terms in the free energy are dropped.